What Is eDiscovery? (With Customer Office 365 Use Case)

 In general, eDiscovery is the electronic aspect of identifying, collecting, and producing electronically stored information, such as emails, documents, databases, audio, and video files, and also includes metadata such as time-date stamps, file properties, and author and recipient information.
 In other words—regardless of the specific driving need—eDiscovery refers to finding and retrieving electronically stored ‘stuff’.

 Sounds easy enough, right?
 But as anyone who’s performed eDiscovery knows, today’s information-enabled organizations produce an awful lot of that stuff.
 In fact, the tendency for every single action we take to produce a digital trail led public-interest technologist Bruce Schneier to observe that “data is the exhaust of the information age” [Data and Goliath: The Hidden Battles to Collect Your Data and Control Your World, pg.
 4].
+(Think about the amount of data an O365 eDiscovery might entail.)

 Consequently, the sheer volume of electronically stored information makes eDiscovery a logistical challenge.
 Now, add in the time-specific nature of many requests—as in, needing to retrieve a file or record as it existed at a certain time on a certain date, a certain number of years ago—and the challenge becomes even greater.